DevCicadaQ/CursorVIPFeedback/README.md

 - ⚠️ **Do not create** multiple accounts
 - 📚 **For learning** and educational projects only

+# 🚨 IMPORTANT WARNING

+The application works with Chrome browser and may require force closing it to perform certain tasks.
+Please save all important data before using.

+- ⚠️ Chrome browser may be closed without warning during operation
+- ❗ All unsaved data will be lost when the browser closes

 ## 📦 Releases

 The latest releases and updates can be found on our [GitHub Releases page](https://github.com/DevCicadaY/CursorVIPFeedback/releases/).